-1.1.5.
-IQ4 - Suitable for Power Analysis
+1.1.5 IQ4 - Suitable for Power-Aware Analysis

-An IQ4 file is suitable for power analysis.
+An IQ4 file is suitable for power-aware analysis.
 The power and ground currents associated with groups of buffers are accurately modeled.
-This is distinct from the signal analysis capabilities addressed by IQ2 and IQ3.
-This is a placeholder, since no IQ level 4 checks are currently defined.
-These checks will be defined in a future version of the IBIS Quality Specification.
-Currently no IBIS file can have an IQ4 level.
+This is an extension of the signal analysis capabilities addressed by IQ2 and IQ3.

-1.2.
-Special Designators
+1.2 Special Designators